Learn what reciprocity is and how it can motivate people and boost sales.

 In other words, design thinking paired with empathy gives you a competitive edge.

 As a case in point, Kelley talks about pill sorters—those long, plastic containers into which people manually sort their daily medications.
-While this may seem like simple solution to a common need, consider this: The elderly often take over a dozen pills a day, and accidentally dropping the wrong pill into the wrong day could prove deadly.
+While this may seem like a simple solution to a common need, consider this: The elderly often take over a dozen pills a day, and accidentally dropping the wrong pill into the wrong day could prove deadly.
 An IDEO-incubated startup called PillPack solved this problem by first empathizing with the need, then creating an online pharmacy that sends individual packets of daily pills, eliminating the need for manual sorting.

 “We wrestled with a lot of complexity to deliver this simplicity.”TJ Parker, PillPack CEO